0xSenzel/wave-portal/README.md

 # Wave Portal
-### A simple Dapp to 'nudge' an address and leaving messages down with Smart Contract.
+### A simple Dapp to wave an address and leave messages down with Smart Contract.
+Connect through metamask wallet with Rinkeby network to test the functionality.

 ### PREVIEW: